ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-1. How does null hypothesis is related with confidence interval?
+Q. How does null hypothesis is related with confidence interval?
 Explain it with an example.

 <details><summary><b>Answer</b></summary>